ArtemK123/KnockoutExamples/README.md

 # KnockoutExamples

-Here you can find examples of configuration for [KnockoutJS](https://knockoutjs.com/) based web application.
+Here you can find examples of configuration for [KnockoutJS](https://knockoutjs.com/) based web applications.
 They may be used as a template for your applications.

 ### What is inside: